Beam-powered propulsion: Direct impulse

-A beam could also be used to provide impulse by directly "pushing" on the sail.
+A beam could also provide impulse by directly "pushing" on the sail.

-One example of this would be using a solar sail to reflect a laser beam.
-This concept, called a laser-pushed lightsail, was initially proposed by G. Marx but first analyzed in detail, and elaborated on, by physicist Robert L. Forward in 1989 as a method of interstellar travel that would avoid extremely high mass ratios by not carrying fuel.
+One example is using a solar sail to reflect a laser beam.
+This concept, called a laser-pushed lightsail or laser sail, was initially proposed by G. Marx but first analyzed in detail, and elaborated on, by physicist Robert L. Forward in 1989 as a method of interstellar travel that would avoid extremely high mass ratios by not carrying fuel.
 Further analysis of the concept was done by Landis, Mallove and Matloff, Andrews Lubin, and others.

-In a later paper, Forward proposed pushing a sail with a microwave beam.
+Forward proposed pushing a sail with a microwave beam in a later paper.
 This has the advantage that the sail need not be a continuous surface.
 Forward tagged his proposal for an ultralight sail "Starwisp".
-A later analysis by Landis suggested that the Starwisp concept as originally proposed by Forward would not work, but variations on the proposal might be implemented.
+A later analysis by Landis suggested that the Starwisp concept as initially proposed by Forward would not work, but variations on the proposal might be implemented.

-The beam has to have a large diameter so that only a small portion of the beam misses the sail due to diffraction and the laser or microwave antenna has to have a good pointing stability so that the craft can tilt its sails fast enough to follow the center of the beam.
-This gets more important when going from interplanetary travel to interstellar travel, and when going from a fly-by mission, to a landing mission, to a return mission.
-The laser or the microwave sender would probably be a large phased array of small devices, which get their energy directly from solar radiation.
+The beam has to have a large diameter so that only a small portion of the beam misses the sail due to diffraction, and the laser or microwave antenna has to have good pointing stability so that the craft can tilt its sails fast enough to follow the center of the beam.
+This gets more important when going from interplanetary travel to interstellar travel and when going from a fly-by mission to a landing mission to a return mission.
+The laser or the microwave sender would probably be a large phased array of small devices that get their energy directly from solar radiation.
 The size of the array negates the need for a lens or mirror.

 Another beam-pushed concept would be to use a magnetic sail or MMPP sail to divert a beam of charged particles from a particle accelerator or plasma jet.
 Landis proposed a particle beam pushed sail in 1989, and analyzed in more detail in a 2004 paper.
 Jordin Kare has proposed a variant to this whereby a "beam" of small laser accelerated light sails would transfer momentum to a magsail vehicle.

+Mass beam systems

 Another beam-pushed concept uses pellets or projectiles of ordinary matter.
 A stream of pellets from a stationary mass-driver is "reflected" by the spacecraft, cf. mass driver.
 The spacecraft neither needs energy nor reaction mass for propulsion of its own.
+For craft at sub-relativistic velocities, mass beams would be more efficient than photon beams.
+Nordley and Crowl point out, "A photon must travel at the speed of light and until relativistic velocities are reached, a reflected photon carries away almost as much energy as it started with.
+A massive particle’s velocity, however, can be tuned so that the reflected mass is left almost dead in space relative to the beam generators, having surrendered almost all of its kinetic energy to the starship."